jottinger/grappaexample/src/docs/article.md

 Any input that doesn't follow that exact sequence (`"spoon bottle"`, for example) fails.

- Believe it or not, we're now very much on the downhill slide for our bar-tending AI.
+ Believe it or not, we're now very much on the downhill slide for our bar-tending program.

  We need to add a preposition ("of") and then generalized text handling for the type of drink, and we need to add the container type - but of this, only the type of drink will add any actual complexity to our parser.